raghu-vijaykumar/blog/content/docs/system-design/index.md

 - **Eventual Consistency:**
   - Suitable for scenarios where eventual consistency is acceptable, not for strict consistency requirements.

-### Summary
-- CQRS separates the responsibilities of command and query operations, optimizing each for its specific workload.
-This pattern improves performance, maintainability, and scalability but introduces complexity and only supports eventual consistency.
-The decision to use CQRS should be based on the trade-offs between these benefits and the associated overhead.

 ## Combining CQRS and Materialized View Patterns in Microservices